 Betta Fish Dying Slowly: What Should I Do?

 - Lower the water level – 4 to 6 inches is a good depth to allow Betta fish easier access to the surface to breathe and will require less energy.

 - Use a low flow filter – Too strong flow will just add more stress to a sick Betta.
 Gentle filters will prevent your Betta from getting exhausted.

 - Add an air stone – An air stone will create small bubbles that will constantly agitate the water surface and allow gas exchange.
 This will help your Betta if it has difficulty swimming to the surface to gulp air.

 - Add a sun-dried leaf of the Indian Almond (terminalia catappa) – This will leach tannins into the water column.
 This will make the water slightly acidic and has antibacterial properties.

 - Avoid too much feeding – Only feed quality food and in the correct amount.

 - Maintain good water parameters – Clean water is essential to revitalize a sick Betta.
-Daily partial water changes of 15% to 20% will help prevent the harmful substances from accumulating.
+Daily partial water changes of 15% to 20% will help prevent harmful substances from accumulating.

 - Provide 6 to 8 hours of dim light – Allow your Betta to rest.
 It will get too stimulated by bright light.

-- Ask a professional for help – If you have access to a veterinarian who specializes in fish care, then you may have success in saving a dying Betta fish.
+- Ask a professional for help – If you have access to a veterinarian who specializes in fish care, then you may have succeeded in saving a dying Betta fish.
 There is a possibility that a veterinarian can save our Betta fish from dying.
 However, we must also know that if our Betta fish is dying because of old age, then we must learn to accept the reality of the situation.
 Cherish the moments shared together instead.